travisricks/algorithms-meetup/README.md

 # Code Chrysalis Algorithms Meetup!

-Let's make our heads hurt :)
+Let's make our heads hurt together :)

+## About the Algos Meetup

+Our meetup is welcome to algorithm lovers of **all languages AND levels**.
+We want this to be a space where people can work through fun algos together and learn from each other.

+* Almost all the algorithm questions are language agnostic.
+This means that they can be solved by any language you prefer.
+* Feel free to work alone, in a pair, or on a team!
+Make a friend!
+* Discussing with others is highly encouraged!
+Make a friend!
+* When presenting your solution in front of people, please use pseudo-code language (e.g. "I loop through the array and choose only the items that match the target.").
+* Feel free to contribute!
+Put your algos into the `algorithm-drafts` folder.

 ## Meetup Rules

-Our meetup is welcome to algorithm lovers of all languages AND levels.
-We want this to be a space where people can work through fun algos together and learn from each other.

-* Be kind and considerate to everyone's questions and answers
+* **Be kind and considerate** to everyone's questions and answers
-* Be encouraging, helpful, and patient to those who have less knowledge/experience than you
+* **Be encouraging, helpful, and patient** to those who have less knowledge/experience than you
-* Ask questions and listen to those who have more knowledge/experience than you
+* **Ask questions and listen** to those who have more knowledge/experience than you
-* There are many ways of solving these algorithms, so please be open to other possibilities
+* There are many ways of solving these algorithms, so please **be open** to other possibilities

 ## Rating System